dblock/kahneraja.github.io/_posts/2015-12-20-why-i-moved-to-jekyll-after-loving-wordpress-for-more-than-10-years.md

 It took be a day to faff around the Jekyll's templating strategy and a day to migrate my wordpress content using various fun things like sublime group editing and powershell.

 Two days.

+Ths blog is now hosted free on github.